Deanship of Scientific Research and Graduate Studies

 Survey and Feedback

-The Applied Science Private University and the Independent Electoral Commission signed at the...
+The Applied Science Private University hosted the artist Zuhair Al-Nubani and his daughter, the...

 ASU Keeps Excellent Places in Professional Association Exams, Ranking among top Jordanian Universities in BAR by 94%.